pixelib/Meteor/PERFORMANCE.md

  This document will go over the performance overhead incurred from Meteor remote invocations, how to optimize your application and other possible hurdles to consider.

 ## 2. Testing Environment
-The benchmarks presented here have been run on a `specs here`, and the results are the average of 5 runs (with 5 warmup runs per test).
+The benchmarks presented here have been run on a `Ryzen 7 3700x 32gb ddr4 3200mhz`, and the results are the average of 5 runs (with 5 warmup runs per test).
 The benchmarks themselves are based on [OpenJDK's JMH](https://github.com/openjdk/jmh) and you can run them yourself through within the `benchmarks` folder.

 All tests have been run with a local loopback configuration.
 This means that all 'packets' have been locally evaluated and no network overhead has been incurred, however, serialization and deserialization overhead is still present.